pmcmaster/astropix/README.md

 # AstroPix

 ### Basic Features
-🟢 Loads the latest image of the day on launch (by calling the API with no date, then fetching image based on that response) 🟢 Displays date, title, explanation (and also copyright info, if it's there) and the image itself 👍 Images can be tapped on to view larger/full-screen
+* [x] Loads the latest image of the day on launch (by calling the API with no date, then fetching image based on that response)
+* [x] Displays date, title, explanation (and also copyright info, if it's there) and the image itself
+* [x] Images can be tapped on to view larger/full-screen
-👎 Does **not** attempt to load the 'HD' version of the image.
+* [ ] Does **not** attempt to load the 'HD' version of the image.
 Some of these were huge.
-🟢 Videos are playable
+* [x] Videos are playable
-🟢 Uses Tab Bar
+* [x] Uses Tab Bar
-🟢 Ability to select a particular date to load a different image, using either date picker or prev/next buttons 🟢 Metadata and image data for successful calls is cached, and loaded as a fall-back in the case of any errors
+* [x] Ability to select a particular date to load a different image, using either date picker or prev/next buttons
+* [x] Metadata and image data for successful calls is cached, and loaded as a fall-back in the case of any errors

 ### Bonus Features
-🟠 Very very basic attempt to display more sensibly in horizontal view, which would include on iPads 🟢 Appears to work find in dark mode.
+* [x] Very very basic attempt to display more sensibly in horizontal view, which would include on iPads
+* [x] Appears to work find in dark mode.
 I made no specific changes to achieve this; initial implementation does not reference any specific non-general colours (i.e., uses things like .accent and .tertiary instead of .black, .blue etc.), so seems to work quite nicely with dark mode
-❓ Have **not tested thoroughly with dynamic type sizes**.
+* [ ] Have **not tested thoroughly with dynamic type sizes**.
 Similar to dark mode above, don't *think* have any hard sizes which would cause problems with dynamic type.

 ### Additional
-🟢 Developed/tested targetting iOS 16.0.
+* Developed/tested targetting iOS 16.0.
 Also tested on actual phone (iOS 17.5.1)
-⭐️ No 3rd-party frameworks used
+* No 3rd-party frameworks used

-## Steps to build
+# Steps to build
 1. Clone repo as normal
 2. Open *AstroPix.xcodeproj* in XCode
 3. Within XCode, **Manage Schemes**, and add the basic AstroPix scheme.
 (Lack of this probably means I've excluded some important XCode project config from what's in github)